 Under special circumstances, undergraduate students may be eligible to drop a course in the third week of the fall or spring semester, effective with the Spring 2018 semester.
 Students must meet all of the following criteria to drop a course during the extended drop period:

 - Undergraduate students at all campuses

 - Undergraduate courses

 - Fall and spring semesters

 - Students must remain in full-time status after dropping the course(s).

-- The student's advisor must provide permission to drop.
+- The Office of Student Services must provide permission to drop.